AEADataEditor/aea-de-guidance/sample-language-report.md

 > [SUGGESTED] Please ensure that the README is in the root directory, and that unnecessary directory levels are pruned from the repository.

-When ready, add "jenna@aeapubs.org" to Share, and add a new entry to communication log, with subject line
+When ready, remove any replicator email from  "Share", and add a new entry to communication log, with subject line

 > Data and Code Deposit for (MC number) accepted